grycap/oscar/docs/usage-ui.md

 ## Deploying services

 In order to create a new service, you must click on the "DEPLOY NEW SERVICE" button and follow the wizard.
-Remember that a script must be provided for the processing of files.
+For an [OSCAR Service](oscar-service.md) a script must be provided for the processing of files.
 This script must use the environment variables `INPUT_FILE_PATH` and `TMP_OUTPUT_DIR` to refer to the input file and the folder where to save the results respectively: